paulaamaya/notebook-sql/sql-notes.md

       AND date_of_birth BETWEEN '1950-01-01' AND '1980-12-31';
 ```

+> **Operator Precedence**
+>
+>In the execution of a query, the operator `AND` is applied first and the operator `OR` second.
+To circumvent problems, make it a practice to use appropiate parantheses.

 ## Ordering Results

-To order the results produced by a query, use the following syntax:
+You can order the results produced by a query according to a filed other than the id.
+To do so, use the following syntax:

 ```sql
 SELECT colname1,